 With so many new companies popping up, the entire running apparel industry is changing.
 Sportswear startups like Tracksmith, Iffley Road, Ciele, Doxa and countless others gave runners other options to satisfy their activewear needs.
 No longer would runners have to support global retailers; instead, they can find a cool running brand that aligns with their values and provides them with high-quality running gear.

 There are so many cool brands on the market, and you probably haven’t even heard of half of them!
-That’s why we’ve compiled a list of some of our favorite, unique running brands that will delight everyone from New England to New York.
-Browse some of our favorites below and discover unique product offerings and stylings ranging from running jackets to innovative hydration packs!
+That’s why we’ve compiled a list of some of the best running brands that will delight everyone from New England to New York.
+Browse some of our top running brands below and discover unique product offerings and stylings ranging from running jackets to innovative hydration packs!

 Looking for a high-tech watch?
 Look no further than Coros.
 Coros offers a handful of premium multi-sport watches for all your running needs.
 These watches can work in extreme temperatures, store plenty of data, connect to your phone or other accessories, monitor your heart-rate and more.
 Most even integrate with third-party software like Strava, TrainingPeaks or even your favorite running app to ensure all the data you need is right at your fingertips (or in this case, right on your wrist).

 Polarized sunglasses are coming back in style thanks to Goodr.
 The company believes they offer “the sunglasses of your dreams.”
 They don’t slip.
 They don’t bounce.
 And they’re fun, polarized, and perfect for cyclists and runners who are always moving and on the go.
 Best of all though, they have low-cost options that start at $25!
 In addition to sunglasses, they offer a variety of t-shirts, tanks, leggings, long sleeve shirts and more.